microsoft/Low-Code/website/src/pages/lowcode-february/30Days.md

 _Welcome to the Week 2 of your learning journey into Low Code Development._

-:::info WEEK 2 - TOPIC
+:::info Serverless, Data & Azure
  * Feb 06 - [Let's Make Some Connections!](/blog/2023-day6)
  * Feb 07 - [Do more with your Data for less - Dataverse!](/blog/2023-day7)
  * Feb 08 - [Serverless Low Code](/blog/2023-day8)